sealuzh/cwb-chef-repo/README.md

     ```bash
     cd install/aws          # Amazon EC2 Cloud
-    cd install/virtualbox   # Virtualbox (only for local testing, unless you have public IPs)
     cd install/openstack    # Feel free to contact us for the latest Vagrantfile
+    cd install/virtualbox   # Virtualbox (only for local development, unless you have public IPs)
     ```

 3. Configure `Vagrantfile` and